-The NSC SOE offers a post-baccalaureate Teacher Education Program (TEP) which is an approved program of study leading to an initial teaching license in Nevada.
+Post-baccalaureate Teacher Education Program (TEP) - Licensure-only Coursework approved program of study leading to an initial teaching license in Nevada.
 Coursework in each of the aforementioned degrees is aligned with NDE licensure criteria by teaching area.
 Upon successful completion of coursework, the individual may apply to the NDE to obtain his or her initial teaching license.
 (This includes ARL/ARC)